-The permitted developments the we need to be notified of are:
+The permitted developments that we need to be notified of are:

-You can check whether or not your proposed extension will require permission by using the Planning Portal website.
+You can check whether your proposed extension will require permission by using the Planning Portal website.

 Change of Use